-In 1905, the Youngs were joined at 434 Marlborough by Ernest Young’s brother, Arthur Jewett Young, an attorney, and Dr. John Dresser Adams, a physician, who also maintained his office there.
+In 1905, the Youngs were joined at 434 Marlborough by Ernest Young’s brother, Arthur Jewett Young, an attorney, and by Dr. John Dresser Adams, a physician, who also maintained his office there.
 By 1906, Arthur Young had moved to 2 Brimmer and John Adams had moved to 925 Boylston.

 Ernest Young died in January of 1923.
 Grace Young and their only son, Charles Simonton Young, moved soon thereafter to an apartment at 416 Marlborough.

 On April 2, 1923, 434 Marborough was purchased from Grace Young by attorney Laurence Allyn Brown.
 He and his wife, Harriet Addams (Young) Brown, made it their home.
 They previously had lived at 127 Pinckney.
 They also maintained a home at Bass Rocks in Gloucester.